 When we are the secondary payor, we will determine our allowance.
-After the primary plan pays, we will pay what is left of our allowance, up to our regular benefit.
+After the primary plan processes the benefit, we will pay what is left of our allowance, up to our regular benefit.
 We will not pay more than our allowance.
-For example, we will generally only make up the difference between the primary payor's benefits payment and 100% of the Plan allowance, subject to our applicable deductible (under Standard Option) and coinsurance or copayment amounts, except when Medicare is the primary payor (see page 150).
+For example, we will generally only make up the difference between the primary payor's benefits payment and 100% of the Plan allowance, subject to our applicable deductible (under Standard Option) and coinsurance or copayment amounts, except when Medicare is the primary payor (described later in this section).
 Thus, it is possible that the combined payments from both plans may not equal the entire amount billed by the provider.